teampumpkin/example/README.md

  - Region: Ohio( USA )
  - Instance Price - 45$ monthly and RDS Price - 13$ monthly

+**Staging Server Specification**
+ - Os: Linux
+ - Vcpu: 2Vcpu
+ - Memory: 4GiB
+ - Storage: 30GB
+ - Region: Ohio( USA )
+ - Instance Price - 30$ monthly

 # *Branches*
-- Staging branch name: staging
+- Staging branch name: staging (If new changes pushed to the staging branch, Jenkins job of staging automatically triggered and Deploy changes to staging server)
-- Production branch name: master
+- Production branch name: production (If new changes pushed to the production branch, Jenkins job of production automatically triggered and Deploy changes to production server)

 # *Confidential files*
 Confidential files which can’t be added to GitHub repo added in this drive and the path on project file is braingymjr/client/.env (same path for production and master branch)